-When you are invited to join a clinic in Video Call you will receive an email to create your account.
+When you are invited to join a clinic in Video Call as the clinic administrator you will receive an email to create your account.
 Click on the ‘Create your account’ button in your registration email and you will be taken to a page that asks for your name (this will appear on your account so please use you own name) and for you to set up your personal password – it must have at least 13 characters but there are no rules around letters, numbers or special characters.

 Don’t forget to save the sign in page to your ‘Bookmarks’ or ‘Favourites’ so it’s easy to sign in every day.

 After signing in, you will be in your virtual waiting area.
 On the left-hand side there is a dark-grey panel with the area you are currently showing as a darker colour to make it stand out (for example the Waiting Area).
 If you click on ‘Configure’ (underneath Waiting Area) it will take you to a page where you will see menu headings for configuration options across the top of the page – Clinic, Team Members, Call Quality, Waiting Experience, Joining A Call, Call Interface, Waiting Area and Reporting Configuration.

 It is not essential that you set up all these sections before your first Video Call.
 In case you’re in a hurry we’ve categorised these as:

 - Essential configuration tabs – clinic, team members, waiting area